Risk of getting COVID-19 after vaccination

 Influence of vaccination on COVID-19 testing

-The vaccination does not affect the COVID-19 tests – such as the PCR test and the rapid antigen test – used by the Municipal Public Health Service (GGD) to detect infection.
+The vaccination does not affect the COVID-19 tests – such as the PCR test and the rapid antigen test – used by the Municipal Public Health Service (GGD) to detect infection with the coronavirus SARS-CoV-2.
 Therefore, if a COVID-19 test is positive, it is not because of the vaccination.

 You can receive several different vaccinations within a short time period.
 Our immune system can respond to multiple pathogens or vaccines at the same time.
 Infants also receive several vaccinations against different diseases within a short time, to protect them properly.